 Christmas Day is a highly anticipated event every year, and for many the Advent calendar is the ultimate countdown tool.
-Generally outfitted with 24 numerically marked "windows," which can be popped open to reveal a prize, picture or words of scripture, Advent calendars have exploded in popularity in recent years.
-So, where did they come from and where are they going?
+These are generally outfitted with 24 numerically marked "windows" that are opened to reveal a prize, picture or words of scripture.
+Normally, the calendars don't usually have the date numbers in order, adding some fun in hunting for the corresponding number and treat for the day.
+Advent calendars have exploded in popularity in recent years.
+So, where did these calendars come from, and what are some more innovative takes on them?

 What Is Advent?